algorand/go-algorand-doc/tools/goal/network.md

 Any of the nodes in the directory can be cloned.
 The above example clones the Primary node.
 This will create the configuration files in a NewNode directory for the new node.
 If the network is running you can start the node using goal node start -d path_to_newnode or stop the entire network and restart it.

 ## Stopping/Starting a node in the network
 In addition to starting or stopping the network, you can individually start or stop a node by using goal and passing the proper data directory for the specific node.
+When starting the node you must provide the peers list of listening relays in the network.
+This should be a semi-colon separated list.
+You can get these by looking at the contents of the algod-listen.net file of nodes in the network.
+These files will be in the data directories of each node in the Private network.

 > 'goal node stop -d ~/net1/Primary'

+> 'goal node start -d ~/net1/Node' -p "127.0.0.1:52530"

-> 'goal node start -d ~/net1/Node'
+> 'goal node start -d ~/net1/Node' -p "$(cat ~/net1/Primary/algod-listen.net)"

+> 'goal node start -d ~/net1/ClonedNode' -p "$(cat ~/net1/Primary/algod-listen.net);$(cat ~/net1/Node/algod-listen.net)"